 Beginners Guide to Telescopes

-There are many different types of astronomical Telescope available on the market and for the Beginner, selecting one can be a bewildering experience.
-Before buying a Telescope it is important to ask yourself: What objects do you want to see through your new Telescope and how much can the person buying it afford to pay?
+Telescopes: There are many different types of Beginners Telescope available.
+For the Beginner, selecting one can be a bewildering experience.
+Before buying a Telescope it is important to ask yourself; What do you want to do with your Telescope?
+How much can the person buying it afford to pay?

-Not all Beginners telescopes are the same nor do they give the same results.
+Not all Beginners telescopes are the same or give the same results.

-Many amateur astronomers have two or more different telescopes for different types of observing, but there are some which offer a good compromise and most objects can be seen through them.
+Many amateur astronomers have two or more different telescopes.
+Each telescope specific for different types of observing.
+However, there are some which offer a good compromise and most objects can be seen through them.

-Once you have decided on the telescope’s main purpose and what you want to see through it, choosing a beginners one can become much easier.
-With the exception of the Moon, planets and close star clusters, interesting night sky objects are faint; in fact most will appear as just points of light.
-As a beginner/ new observer you may be mainly interested in viewing the Moon and planets, and if this is the case, a beginners telescope with a small objective (primary mirror or lens) may be sufficient.
+Once you have decided on the telescope’s main purpose, choosing a beginners one can become much easier.
+With the exception of the Moon, planets and stars, night sky objects are faint!
+In fact most will only appear as points of light.
+As a beginner, you may be mainly interested in viewing bright objects such as the Moon and planets.
+If this is the case, a beginners telescope with a small objective (primary mirror or lens) will be sufficient.

 Below are the 3 main types of Beginners telescope worth considering:

-Newtonian reflector telescopes are a popular choice for beginners because they have the lowest cost per inch of aperture.
-Observations of faint deep sky objects, such as Galaxies and Nebulae, can be achieved at a relatively reasonable cost by reflectors with mirror diameters of 150 to 200mm (6 to 8 inches).
+Newtonian reflector telescopes are a popular choice for beginners due to being good all rounders.
+Observations of faint deep sky objects such as Galaxies and Nebulae, can be achieved at a relatively reasonable cost.
+Reflectors usually have mirror diameters of 150 to 200mm (6 to 8 inches).
 More Info

-Refractor telescopes are good for achieving high power and contrast when viewing the planets and the moon.
-They have a reputation of providing crisp, sharp-quality images.
-Since they are virtually maintenance free, they are easy to operate, but due to high costs for the large aperture scopes, most Beginners will choose a Newtonian reflector as a first scope for all round astronomy.
-Short-tube refractors are now another low-cost option for beginners.
-Their smaller size makes them an excellent choice for a portable or beginners telescope and the beautiful wide-field star vistas which they provide are great for beginners learning their way around the night sky.
+Refractor telescopes are good for achieving high power and contrast when viewing bight objects.
+Such as planets and the moon.
+They have a reputation of providing crisp, sharp-quality views.
+Since they are virtually maintenance free, they are easy to operate.
+However, due to high costs for the large aperture scopes, most Beginners will choose a Newtonian reflector.
+Short-tube refractors are another low-cost option for beginners.
+Their smaller size makes them an excellent choice for a portable or beginners telescope.
+They provide beautiful wide-field star vistas which are great for beginners learning their way around the night sky.
 More Info

-Dobsonian Telescopes are one of the best beginners choices for a general telescope and have many advantages including simplicity, economy and large light gathering ability.
+Dobsonian Telescopes are one of the best beginners choices for a general telescope!
+They have many advantages including simplicity, economy and large light gathering ability.
 Dobsonians are actually large Newtonian telescopes on a simple manual Alt/ Az (Up, down, side to side) mount.
-Due to the mount and optical tube assembly being so simple, Dobsonian telescopes are the most user-friendly for beginners and economical on a cost per inch basis.
-This enables massive apertures being made affordable, bringing fainter objects within the grasp of beginners and usually well within budget with mirror diameters from 150mm to 400mm(6 to 16 inches) or much larger.
+Due to the mount and optical tube assembly being so simple, Dobsonian telescopes are the most user-friendly for beginners.
+Dobsonian’s are also the most economical on a cost per inch basis.
+This enables massive apertures being made affordable, bringing fainter objects within the grasp of beginners and seasoned astronomer alike.
+These telescopes have massive mirror diameters from 150mm to 400mm(6 to 16 inches) or much larger.
 More Info

-Another consideration when choosing a beginners telescope is the mount – the part the optical tube assembly sits on.
-Usually a tripod with a head containing manual or motorised controls, which point the telescope and track an object observed.
+Another consideration when choosing a beginners telescope is the mount.
+The part the optical tube assembly sits on.
+Usually a tripod with a head containing manual or motorised controls.
+These either manually or automatically point the telescope and track an object observed.

 The three main types of mount are:

-Equatorial – Usually found paired with all beginners and advanced telescopes apart from Dobsonians.
-Equatorial mounts enable the telescope to follow the rotation of the sky with on axis parallel to the Earth’s axis of rotation.
-They can also be used in a basic manual mode which can be manually moved by hand in the Altitude (up/down) and Azimuth (left/right) axis.
+Equatorial – Usually found paired with most beginners and advanced telescopes apart from Dobsonians.
+These mounts enable the telescope to follow the rotation of the sky.
+They can also be used in a basic manual mode.
+Manually moved by hand in the Altitude (up/down) and Azimuth (left/right) axis.
 This is good for beginners or ad-hoc observers.
-Many higher end mounts have computers and GoTo systems incorporated which are almost essential for astrophotography.
+Many higher end mounts have computers and GoTo systems incorporated which are above all essential for astrophotography.

 Hand operated Manual Alt/ Az (Altitude/ Azimuth) – Usually found on very cheap beginners, small telescopes, Dobsonian telescopes, binocular mounts and photographic tripods.
 Simple and easy to use, however they do not track objects across the sky.